Skip to Main Content

 Finding the full text or Table of Contents

+To browse a journal's Table of Contents, search for the journal name and limit to online.
+To find an article, try searching by title or searching by DOI using LibrarySearch.
 If you're using Chrome, Microsoft Edge or Firefox, install an extension called LibKey Nomad to quickly and easily link to the PDF of articles that you have access to through U of T or that are openly accessible.

 Change your settings on Google Scholar so that "Get it!
 UTL" link appears next to articles in your search results.
-Clicking this link should now direct you to the full-text PDF if you have access to it through U of T.
+Clicking this link should now direct you tp the full-text PDF if you have access to it through U of T.

 Have a citation and can't decipher the journal abbreviation?
 Try these links: